Skip to content

 Even if they know little about what you have to offer, they do know and trust your thought leaders, and anything your thought leaders put their names on must be good.
 Through a sustained relationship, prospects come to adopt your values and way of doing things, and when it comes time to pick a solution, your solution “magically” checks all the boxes.

-What Is MIME Type Video?
+What is a MIME Type Video?

-“A MIME type is composed of two main components…video type and a sub-type.
-While MIME types can be used to help web servers understand a variety of elements including text, images, and audio.”
+“A MIME type is composed of two main components…video type and a subtype.
+While MIME types can be used to help web servers understand a variety of elements, including text, images, and audio.”

 “Your video player is compatible with a particular set of MIME types.
 You need to identify those and specify the subset of them that is compatible with your ad unit’s inventory type while creating a linear video ad unit.”